BIOGRAPHY – DEVI SANKAREE GOVENDER

 After completing a Post Graduate Diploma in Business Management and an MBA in 2003 through the University of Natal, Devi added to her skills by moving into the media training environment where she coaches senior managers on media strategy, crisis communication and interview techniques.
 Devi is also a sought-after MC and guest speaker.

-But, besides her achievements, Devi is inherently still a wife and mum to two children, both under 14.
+But, besides her achievements, Devi is inherently still a wife and mum to two teenagers.